Biometric Template Protection for Neural-Network-based Face Recognition Systems: A Survey of Methods and Evaluation Techniques: Face BTP Evaluation Techniques

 A BTP method is considered to satisfy the ``recognition accuracy'' criterion if it can be incorporated into a biometric system without (significantly) degrading its recognition accuracy.
 In other words, the ability of the biometric system to recognise the enrolled identities should be approximately the same regardless of whether the identities are represented in terms of their protected or unprotected biometric templates.
 This section considers which face BTP methods from Section II were evaluated for their ability to satisfy this criterion and what metrics/plots were used to conduct the evaluation.

-Of the face BTP works discussed in Section II, all but \cite{k21} presented an evaluation of the protected system's recognition accuracy.
-Evaluation of this criterion was not deemed necessary in \cite{k21}, since the aim was to show that DNN-extracted face templates protected using the Fuzzy Commitment scheme can be inverted using a reconstruction attack (meaning that this BTP method satisfies neither the irreversibility nor the renewability/unlinkability criterion).
+Of the face BTP works discussed in Section II, all but \cite{ko20, ko21} presented an evaluation of the protected system's recognition accuracy.
+Evaluation of this criterion was not deemed necessary in \cite{ko20, ko21}, since the aim was to show that DNN-extracted face templates protected using the Fuzzy Commitment scheme can be inverted using a reconstruction attack (meaning that this BTP method satisfies neither the irreversibility nor the renewability/unlinkability criterion).
 Considering the publications that \textit{did} evaluate the recognition accuracy of their proposed BTP methods, the adopted evaluation metrics/plots were usually the same as those used to evaluate the recognition accuracy of a standard (unprotected) biometric system.
 This is to be expected, since a BTP algorithm must operate \textit{within} a biometric system, meaning that the recognition accuracy evaluation should reflect the system's ability to achieve its underlying aim (i.e., to recognise the enrolled users).

-Table VII summarises the metrics and plots used to evaluate the recognition accuracy of the studied face BTP methods.
-Note that other metrics/plots may have been adopted for some evaluations, but Table VII presents only those used to report the \textit{final} recognition accuracy (not those used in intermediate processing stages, like for fine-tuning system parameters).
+Table VIII summarises the metrics and plots used to evaluate the recognition accuracy of the studied face BTP methods.
+Note that other metrics/plots may have been adopted for some evaluations, but Table VIII presents only those used to report the \textit{final} recognition accuracy (not those used in intermediate processing stages, like for fine-tuning system parameters).